Brady tops 600 career TD passes, Buccaneers rout Bears 38-3

-TAMPA, Fla.
-(AP) — Tom Brady became the first player to throw 600 career touchdown passes, and the Tampa Bay Buccaneers routed the Chicago Bears 38-3 on Sunday for the best seven-game start in franchise history.
+”It’s really cool.
+I got it in the bag over there.
+Mike gave it away and said: `Man, I’m sorry.’
+I said, that’s all right, I’m sure they’ll figure out a way to get it back,” Brady said after the defending Super Bowl champion routed the Chicago Bears 38-3.

+”I don’t actually keep too many things.
+In that circumstance I felt like that might be a good one to keep.
+He’s going to get something nice in return,” Brady added of the fan. ”We’ll give him a helmet, a couple of jerseys or something.
+That was really cool of him to do that.”

-The defending Super Bowl champions won their fourth straight game, improving to 6-1 and avenging one of their five regular-season losses from a year ago, with Brady completing 20 of 36 passes for 211 yards and four TDs.
+The Bucs (6-1) won their fourth straight game for the best seven-game start in franchise history.
+They also avenged one of their five 2020 regular-season losses, with Brady completing 20 of 36 passes for 211 yards and four TDs.

+”I just think about all the guys that shared it with me,” the 44-year-old seven-time NFL champion said. ”That’s the reality.
+There’s nothing about this sport that you do by yourself.
+It’s the ultimate team sport.
+It challenges you physically, mentally, emotionally every week every day at practice. … I’m just grateful to have amazing teammates, coaches.

+”To be able to do this for as long as I have is a really incredible blessing in my life.”

 The Tampa Bay defense did its job, too, limiting the offensively challenged Bears (3-4) to Cairo Santos’ second-quarter field goal and sacking rookie Justin Fields four times, forcing two fumbles.
 Dee Delaney had one of the Bucs’ three interceptions, a first-quarter pick that led to Brady’s 599th career TD pass.

+”Times like this, times when you get beat, blown out, you’ve got two choices,” said Fields.
+The Bears are the only team averaging more yards per game rushing than passing this season. ”You can either say, that’s it, I’m going to stop working, I’m going to stop playing, or you can go the other route and say I’m going to keep working.
+I know me, myself, no matter how many picks I throw, no matter how many Ls we take, I’m going to keep going.
+That’s just the fact.”

-With Antonio Brown and Rob Gronkowski sidelined by injuries, Mike Evans had big day receiving for the Bucs, finishing with six catches for 76 yards and three TDs, including a 9-yarder that gave Brady No. 600 with six seconds remaining in the first quarter.
+With Antonio Brown and Rob Gronkowski sidelined by injuries, Evans had a big day with six catches for 76 yards and three TDs, including a 9-yarder that gave Brady No. 600 with 6 seconds remaining in the first quarter.

 Evans also had scoring receptions of 2 and 8 yards as the Bucs built the lead to 35-3 at halftime.
 Chris Godwin had eight catches for 111 yards and a 5-yard reception set up by Delaney’s interception.
 Rookie Jaelon Darden’s 43-yard punt return led to Leonard Fournette’s early 2-yard TD run.

-Fields, meanwhile, fell to 2-3 as the Bears starter.
+Fields, meanwhile, fell to 2-3 as a starter.
 The first-round draft pick finished 22 of 32 for 184 yards and three interceptions.
 He also lost two fumbles and has now been sacked a league-leading 22 times.

+Chicago’s turnovers contributed to the Bucs scoring four of their five touchdowns on drives that started inside Bears territory.

+”When Tom Brady and that offense start inside the 40 whatever it was, four or five or six times, that’s a lot,” Bears coach Matt Nagy said. ”It’s advantage them, and they’re going to make you pay for it.”

-Brady improved to 7-1 all-time against Chicago, the lone setback a 20-19 loss in a game last October that’s best remembered for ending with the seven-time Super Bowl champion losing track of downs with Tampa Bay trying to move into position to attempt a potential winning field goal.
+Brady improved to 7-1 against Chicago, the lone setback a 20-19 loss in a game last October best remembered for ending with the seven-time Super Bowl champion losing track of downs with Tampa Bay trying to move into position to attempt a field goal.

 The Bucs didn’t leave anything to chance this time.